designs-groups/designs-groups.github.io/README.md

 # Background

-A 2-(v, k, λ) design or a 2-design with parameter set (v, k, λ) is an incidence structure  D = (P, B) consisting of a set P of v points, and a set B of k-element subsets of P, called blocks, such that every 2-element subset of points lies in exactly λ blocks.
-The design is nontrivial if 2 < k < v−2, and it is symmetric if |B| = v.
+A 2-(v, k, λ) design or a 2-design with parameter set (v, k, λ) is an incidence structure  D = (𝒫, ℬ) consisting of a set 𝒫 of v points, and a set ℬ of size b consisting k-element subsets of 𝒫, called blocks, such that every 2-element subset of points lies in exactly λ blocks.
+The design is nontrivial if 2 < k < v−2, and it is symmetric if |ℬ| = v.
 A flag of D is an incident pair (α,B) where α and B are a point and a block of D, respectively.
 An automorphism of a block design D is a permutation of the points that permutes the blocks and preserves the incidence relation.
-The set of all automorphisms of D denoted by Aut(D) forms a group.
+The set of all automorphisms of D, denoted by Aut(D), forms a group.
 An automorphism group G is a subgroup of Aut(D).
 The group G is called point-imprimitive if there is a nontrivial G-invariant point partition; otherwise, G is said to be point-primitive.
 In the same way, we can define similar terminologies.
 For example, G is called block-transitive (flag-transitive) if it is transitive on the set of blocks (flags) of D.

 The block designs constructed here are simple (no repeated blocks), binary (no repeated points in any block ), and  pairwise-balanced (each pair of distinct points lies in exactly a constant number λ of blocks).